 What happens in this step?
 After a long simmer, most of the squash's water should be drawn out and cooked off.
 We now add a binder (breadcrumbs) to capture whatever liquid is left and bind all the ingredients together.

-Start with about ¼ cup of breadcrumbs and mix them in thoroughly.
+- Remove the Dutch oven from the heat; add ¼ cup of breadcrumbs and mix them in thoroughly.
 Add more breadcrumbs a little at a time until it is the consistency you would like.
 You want the squash to stick together but not be too dense.

-Pro Tip: If you are preparing this dish in advance you can stop at this step.
+Lagniappe Tip: If you are preparing this dish in advance you can stop at this step.
 Let the casserole cool down, then cover it with plastic wrap and aluminum foil and place it in the fridge overnight.
 You can also place it in the freezer now.
 When you're ready to finish cooking it, pick up the process from this point.

 Into the oven